 Psarou Beach, Mykonos

 This trendy spot checks so many boxes.
 Its golden sand is adorned with loads of umbrellas and comfortable sun loungers.
-Look out over the breathtaking bay where you can go scuba diving or snorkelling, and get acquainted with the marine life.
+Look out over the breathtaking bay where you can go scuba diving or snorkeling, and get acquainted with the marine life.

 You could also relax in one of the beachside bars or restaurants, and take in the view.
 While Psarou Beach isn’t cheap, it’s definitely worth it, and with the tiny boats bobbing nearby – this beach is straight out of a movie.